-- (a) The Academic Standards Committee shall have exclusive and final jurisdiction over reinstatement decisions and it shall develop procedures to conduct reinstatement hearings. - (b) A student who has been dismissed from the law school but is eligible to petition for reinstatement, shall be reinstated only by a vote of a majority of all faculty members serving on the Academic Standards Committee. - (c) A student shall initiate a petition for reinstatement by preparing a written petition addressed to the chair of the Academic Standards Committee.
-The petition shall describe the student's academic circumstances, state the extraordinary circumstances that caused the academic deficiency, and indicate why and how the student expects to make sufficient improvement to have a cumulative grade point average of 2.00 or higher at the end of the probationary semester. - (d) The student is entitled to make a personal appearance before the Academic Standards Committee, to answer questions, and to offer argument on behalf of the petition. - (e) If the Academic Standards Committee decides to reinstate the student, it may attach such conditions to its decision as it deems to be in the best interests of the student and the law school under the particular circumstances involved. - (f) The Academic Standards Committee's decision on the petition for reinstatement shall be final and not subject to reconsideration.
+(a) The Academic Standards Committee shall have exclusive and final jurisdiction over reinstatement decisions and it shall develop procedures to conduct reinstatement hearings.

+(b) A student who has been dismissed from the law school but has petitioned for reinstatement shall be reinstated only by an affirmative vote of a majority of all faculty members present and voting who serve on the Academic Standards Committee, provided a quorum is present.
+For the purposes of this section a quorum consists of more than fifty percent of all members serving on the committee.

+(c) A student shall initiate a petition for reinstatement by preparing a written petition addressed to the chair of the Academic Standards Committee.
+The petition shall describe the student's academic circumstances, state the extraordinary circumstances that caused the academic deficiency, and indicate why and how the student expects to make sufficient improvement to have a cumulative grade point average of 2.00 or higher at the end of the probationary semester.

+(d) The student is entitled to make a personal appearance before the Academic Standards Committee, to answer questions, and to offer argument on behalf of the petition.

+(e) If the Academic Standards Committee decides to reinstate the student, it may attach such conditions to its decision as it deems to be in the best interests of the student and the law school under the particular circumstances involved.

+(f) The Academic Standards Committee's decision on the petition for reinstatement shall be final and not subject to reconsideration.

-September 21, 2004 Revised March 6, 2009
+September 21, 2004 Revised March 6, 2009 Rev. Nov.
+9, 2009